zgcanfly/jupyter/README.md

-Don't revise my notes, thanks
+Don't delete the notes, thanks